nickjj/flask-static-digest/README.md

 ignore the md5 tagged files as well as the gzipped and `cache_manifest.json` files from version control.

+For clarity, you want to ignore them because you'll be generating them on your server at deploy time or within a Docker image if you're using Docker.
+They don't need to be tracked in version control.

 Add this to your `.gitignore` file to ignore certain files this extension
 creates: